WycliffeAssociates/btt-recorder-docs/docs/editing1.rst

 2. Tap on OK to save.

-Go to the next topic - `Cutting and Inserting <https://btt-recorder.readthedocs.io/en/latest/editing2.html>`_ to learn how to edit the recordings in BTT Recorder.
+Go to the next topic - :ref:`Cutting and Inserting` to learn how to edit the recordings in BTT Recorder.